- What Is HIPAA?

 - You cannot be eligible for Medicare or Medicaid, or be eligible for a group health insurance plan.

-- You need to have elected and exhausted (used up) your COBRA coverage or any similar ongoing coverage, or you’re not eligible for COBRA continuation coverage (or continuation coverage under a similar state program).
+- You need to have elected and exhausted (used up) your COBRA coverage or any similar ongoing coverage, or you cannot be eligible for COBRA continuation coverage (or continuation coverage under a similar state program).

 - You did not lose your group coverage because of fraud or non-payment of premiums.

 People who meet these requirements are called “HIPAA eligible individuals.”
 If you are eligible and act within 63 days of losing your coverage, HIPAA guarantees that you can buy some type of coverage and that you will have a choice of at least 2 options.
-This may include Pre-Existing Condition Insurance Plans set up by the Affordable Care Act.
 HIPAA can help those left out of health coverage after they’ve lost eligibility for group plans and COBRA.

-HIPAA does not limit what health insurance companies charge (although some state laws do), but it can be sure that some coverage is offered.
+HIPAA does not limit what health insurance companies charge (although some state laws do), but it does assure that some coverage is offered.
 Again, depending on the health plan and the situation, HIPAA prevents an insurance plan from denying coverage based on a person’s health history or a pre-existing condition.

 People often do not take advantage of this because they don’t know that they’re eligible.
 Sometimes people find out they would have been eligible, but it may not help if the 63-day time limit has passed.
 If you think you might qualify for this, contact your state insurance department or commission right away to find out what’s available to you.
 You can find your State Insurance Department in the blue pages of your phone book, or visit the National Association of Insurance Commissioners online at www.naic.org/state_web_map.htm.